 But as in Châteauneuf-du-Pape, the climate in Lodi is "gleefully hot."
-Lodi's climate is officially classified as "Mediterranean," meaning it has warm summers with, generally, not a wisp of fog or speck of cloud in the sky to keep grapes from bathing in sunlight all day long.
+Lodi's climate is officially classified as the "Mediterranean," meaning it has warm summers with, generally, not a wisp of fog or speck of cloud in the sky to keep grapes from bathing in sunlight all day long.
 Lodi is to wine grapes what Hawaii is to sun-worshippers.

 After just over ten years of toiling over her grapes, it's been voilà, as one wine magazine (The Grapevine) recently put it: Acquiesce is truly a jewel in the crown of Lodi, the largest grape region in the world.
 As a one-of-a-kind vineyard, creating white wines exclusively, Acquiesce wines sell out every year, and its wine club is the hot ticket in town.

 Taking that thought process further: No amount of pedantic wine "logic" explains the fact that here in Lodi, just like in many other parts of the American West Coast, it is very possible to grow classic wine grapes that achieve, as examples, the intriguing "bacon" quality of Syrah, the pungent "peppercorn" of Grenache, the meaty "feral" character of Mourvèdre, the supple "leather" of Tempranillo, the fragrant "lavender" of Viognier, the "wild thyme" of Vermentino, the "cherry bomb" of Carignan, the cheeky "pucker" of Piquepoul, the "sumptuous" sensuality of Cinsaut... and on, and on, and on.

 Is this magic, or voodoo?
 No, just facts.

-What the facts actually tell you is that it doesn’t pay to a dismiss any wine region just because its climate is “hot,” or even because its wines are relatively inexpensive, their vines promiscuous, or highbrows are the slow to catch on (conjectural dogma usually dies slowest).
+What the facts actually tell you is that it doesn’t pay to dismiss any wine region just because its climate is “hot,” or even because its wines are relatively inexpensive, their vines promiscuous, or highbrows are slow to catch on (conjectural dogma usually dies slowest).

 But to paraphrase a song, if loving these wines is wrong, I don't want to be right!